 - Be concurrently enrolled (receive credit for a course taken at another institution during a quarter in which you are enrolled at UCSB and are not in regular academic standing).

-- Request to repeat a course for a second time.
+- Request to repeat a course for a second time (requires major department endorsement for major-required classes)

 - Do a "Legal Repeat" of a course at another UC campus (requires major department endorsement).

-- Take a course for "Study List Credit" (enrolling in a course for whis a student has already earned credit).
+- Take a course for "Study List Credit" (enrolling in a course for which a student has already earned credit).

 Decision notification: 1-2 weeks